IBM/osipi-monitor-integration/README.md

  ![](images/ACE-Instance-Image.png)

+### 6. Update the App Connect application configuration and deploy to an ACE server

-### 6. Start by learning how to use message flows using the App Connect Database Mapping tutorial
+#### Start by learning how to use message flows using the App Connect Database Mapping tutorial

 Get a basic message flow working to create an employee table.
 The tutorial included with App Connect Toolkit, has you create an employees database, which the App Connect Enterprise message flows will send a Json payload message to.
 Use the DB2 service provided in Maximo Monitor, and credentials you noted earlier to access the database.
 The DB userid will need to have administrative privileges.